|

 Requirements |

-At a minimum, students are expected to:
+At a minimum, students are expected to

-- Be prepared for class.
+- Attend class.

-- Read the required materials.
+- Read required materials.

-- Watch the required video
+- Watch required videos.

-- Participate in in-class
+- Participate in exercises.

-- Complete all homework
+- Complete homework

 assignments on time.

-- Participate fully in group or
+- Participate in group or

 partnered activities.

-- Check e-mail regularly.
+- Check email.

 |